tomjenningss/quick-labs/instructions/guide-reactive-messaging/README.md

 Build the **inventory** docker image

-docker build -t inventory:1.0-SNAPSHOT inventory/.
+`docker build -t inventory:1.0-SNAPSHOT inventory/.`

 Next, use the provided script to start the application in Docker containers.
 The script creates a network for the containers to communicate with each other.
 It also creates containers for Kafka, Zookeeper, and the microservices in the project.
 For simplicity, the script starts one instance of the system service.

 Start the application

-`cd ../scripts/`

 `./scripts/startContainers.sh`